caiogodoyy/knowledge-base/README.md

 email = <your_personal_email>
 ```
 4. Finally, initialize Git (`git init`) in the directories: `~/Workspace/Personal/` and `~/Workspace/Work/`.

+<a id="what-is-an-operating-system"></a>
+## What is an Operating System?
+An operating system (OS) is system software that hides hardware complexity, manages computer hardware and software resources, and provides common services for computer programs.

+ 1. Processes and Process Management

+    A process is basically a program in execution.
+To put it in simple terms, we write our computer programs in a text file, and when we execute this program, it becomes a process which performs all the tasks mentioned in the program.

+    When a program is loaded into the memory and it becomes a process, it can be divided into four sections ─ stack, heap, text, and data.
+     - Stack: The process Stack contains the temporary data, such as method/function parameters, return address, and local variables.
+Think of it like a to-do list while playing a game.
+What tasks you need to complete, what items you have, and where you are in the game.
+     - Heap: This is dynamically allocated memory to a process during its run time.
+This is like a flexible backpack.
+As you play, you might pick up new tools or items.
+The heap is where the game process stores these things.
+     - Text: This includes the Program Counter (a pointer to the address of the next instruction to be executed for this process) and the contents of the processor’s registers.
+This is the actual game being played.
+What's happening right now, where your character is, and all the ongoing actions.
+     - Data: This section contains the global and static variables.
+Here's where the game keeps track of everything it needs to remember—your score, the level you're on, and any other important info.

+    When a process executes, it passes through different states.
+In general, a process can have one of the following five states at a time:
+     - Start: The initial state when a process is first started/created.
+     - Ready: The process is waiting to be assigned to a processor.
+Ready processes are waiting to have the processor allocated to them by the operating system so that they can run.
+A process may come into this state after the Start state, or while running it by but getting interrupted by the scheduler to assign CPU to some other process.
+     - Running: Once the process has been assigned to a processor by the OS scheduler, the process state is set to running and the processor executes its instructions.
+     - Waiting: the process moves into the waiting state if it needs to wait for a resource, such as waiting for user input, or waiting for a file to become available.
+     - Terminated or Exit: Once the process finishes its execution, or it is terminated by the operating system, it is moved to the terminated state where it waits to be removed from main memory.

+ 2. Threads and Concurrency

 <a id="guia-instalacao-linguagens-windows"></a>
 ## Guia de Instalação de Linguagens (Windows)